mageeanbrown/mageeanbrown.github.io/_projects/bio-inspired.md

 importance: 1
 category: work
 related_publications: true
-cv_pdf: Honors_Thesis_Archive.pdf # you can also use external links here
 ---

 This is a project that I worked on in the Wilhelmus Lab at Brown University.
 I wrote my honors thesis in mechanical engineering about this project.
 I also presented this project at the American Physical Society Division of Fluid Dynamics (APS DFD) conference in 2023, and my abstract gives a good overview of what the project entailed: